usnistgov/sesame/INSTALL.rst

    (For best performance the free `OpenBLAS
    <http://xianyi.github.com/OpenBLAS/>`_ or the nonfree `MKL
    <http://software.intel.com/en-us/intel-mkl>`_ can be used.)
- * `MUMPS <http://graal.ens-lyon.fr/MUMPS/>`_, a sparse linear algebra library that will in many cases speed up Sesame several times and reduce the memory footprint.
-(Sesame uses only the sequential, single core version of MUMPS.
-The advantages due to MUMPS as used by Sesame are thus independent of the number of CPU cores of the machine on which Sesame runs.)
- * `PyMUMPS <https://pypi.python.org/pypi/PyMUMPS>`_, Python bindings for MUMPS.
-   This is included in the ``mumps`` directory found in the root directory of the distribution.
-The package is built together with Sesame.
- * An environment which allows to compile Python extensions written in C, C++ and Fortran.

 The following software is highly recommended though not strictly required:
  * `MUMPS <http://graal.ens-lyon.fr/MUMPS/>`_, a sparse linear algebra library